 A variant of the ramjet, the supersonic combustion ramjet – or scramjet – operates at even higher speeds.
 Advanced materials and sophisticated modeling are making scramjets ever more efficient, and of particular interest to developers of air-breathing hypersonic missiles and interceptors.

 In September 2021, in partnership with Raytheon Missiles & Defense, a Northrop Grumman scramjet delivered the thrust for the first successful flight test of a scramjet-powered Hypersonic Air-breathing Weapon Concept, or HAWC, for the Defense Advanced Research Projects Agency and the U.S. Air Force.

 Advanced Solid Rocket Motors

-“We can bring all the disciplines together — the power, the thermal, the performance,” Gettinger said.
-“By modeling and designing all of that together, by viewing the missile as a single system we’re able to get a higher-performing system that can go farther, carry more, and fit into a smaller package.”
+"We bring all the disciplines together — the power, the thermal, the performance," Gettinger said.
+"By modeling and designing all of that together, by viewing the missile as a single system, we're able to get a higher-performing system that can go farther, carry more, and fit into a smaller package."

 "Soon we will be able to do things that simply weren't practical or affordable in the past," Gettinger predicted.
 "We'll see levels of performance that go even further than what is available today."